SUE2023/what-happens-when/README.rst

 Now that the network library has the IP address of either our DNS server or the default gateway it can resume its DNS process:

-* The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port above 1023.
+* The DNS client establishes a socket to TCP/IP port 50 on the DNS server.
-* If the response size is too large, TCP will be used instead.
 * If the local/ISP DNS server does not have it, then a recursive search is requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.